Tax Payment Info

 Tax lookup and payment: Tyler Technologies - iTax

 Property Tax Payment Information

-Property tax notices are mailed annually from this office the last business day in August.
+Property tax notices are required to be mailed by the 10th of October.
 The bill shows the amount due, when the tax is due and payable and how your tax dollar will be distributed to the taxing entities.
 Wyoming Statute 39-13-103 (b)(i)(A) provides "All taxable property shall be annually listed, valued and assessed for taxation in the county in which located and in the name of the owner of the property on January 1."
 If you purchased the property or recorded the deed after January 1, you will not receive the tax notice in your name.
 A taxpayer is responsible for payment of taxes regardless of billing.
 In other words, if you do not receive a bill for any reason, taxes are still due and if paid late, interest will be collected.

 - Fifty percent of the tax is due and payable on or before November 10 of the current year.

 - The remaining 50 percent is due and payable on or before May 10 of the following year.

 - Any taxes not paid on the payable date are delinquent the day after that date and are subject to interest at 18% per annum.

 - No interest will be charged on the first half tax if the taxpayer elects to pay the entire tax by December 31.